 A bill, resolution or petition shall be set for hearing only after it has been referred in plenary session to an appropriate committee.
 Members of a committee or sub-committee shall be notified in writing and, as far as practicable, through electronic mail at least five (5) calendar days before the initial hearing on any bill, resolution or petition.

 The committees and sub-committees, as far as practicable, shall schedule bills, resolutions or petitions on similar or related subject matters for the same meeting or hearing.

-The Speaker, the Deputy Speakers, the Majority Leader, the Deputy Majority Leaders, the Minority Leader, the Deputy Minority Leaders and the Chairperson of the Committee on Accounts or the Members deputized by them shall be included in the total number of committee members for purposes of determining the existence of a quorum if they are present in a meeting.
+The Speaker, the Deputy Speakers, the Majority Leader, the Deputy Majority Leaders, the Minority Leader, the Deputy Minority Leadersand the chairperson of the Committee on Accounts or any Member deputized by any of the aforementioned officials shall be included in the total number of committee Members for purposes of determining the existence of a quorum if they are present in a meeting.

 Section 38.
 Public Hearings.
 Committees and sub-committees may hold public hearings on any measure: Provided, That the measure is made available to the public and notices are issued in writing and, as far as practicable, through electronic mail or through the House website three (3) days before the scheduled date of the hearing.